storj/secure-stable-diffusion/README.md

 # Secure Stable Diffusion RunPod Template

-This [RunPod](https://runpod.io/) template focuses on secure training and inference with Stable Diffusion by securely storing and fetching datasets and checkpoints from the Storj Decentralized Storage Cloud.
+This [RunPod](https://runpod.io/) template focuses on secure training and inference with Stable Diffusion by securely storing and fetching datasets and checkpoints from the Storj Decentralized Cloud Storage.

 ## Quickstart